cardfunc/cardfunc.com/content/dev/authorization/element.md

         parent: dev-auth
 ---

-To provide a user interface for an end-user to enter sensitive card information the CardFunc Element is used.
+To provide a user interface for an end-user to enter sensitive card information the _CardFunc Element_ is used.

 <!--more-->

 # Usage
-CardFunc Element is a webbased technology.
-In the context on native apps the element should be placed on a webpage that is viewed inside a web view.
+CardFunc Element is a _web-based_ technology.
+In the context of _native apps_ the element should be placed on a _web page_ that is viewed inside a _web view_.

 ## Embedding
-CardFunc Element is delivered as a web component.
+CardFunc Element is delivered as a _web component_.
 To use it start by including the necessary script file in your html header:

 ```html
 <script type="module" src="./build/cardfunc-element.esm.js"></script>
 <script nomodule src="./build/cardfunc-element.js"></script>
 ```

-For styling purposes a reference the required theme is also needed in the html-header:
+For styling purposes a reference the required _theme_ is also needed in the html-header:

 ```html
 <link rel="stylesheet" type="text/css" href="https://theme.payfunc.com/ct-light/index.css">
 ```

-To actually embed the CardFunc Element you add the following element where you want it to show up in your page:
+To actually _embed_ the CardFunc Element you add the following element where you want it to show up in your page:

 ```html
 <cardfunc-element api-key="public.api.key"></cardfunc-element>